Speakeasy Logo

 Description

-To describe an API key, create an object in securitySchemes with a name of whatever you like.
-Perhaps it’s just called ApiKey but it could be called anythingYOULikeAuth.
-So long as its easy to remember and a valid YAML string.
-Then the object defines type: apiKey and the name of the header/query/cookie parameter as it should show up in the HTTP request.
+To describe an API key, first create an object in securitySchemes with a name of your choosing.
+You can use ApiKey or even anythingYOULikeAuth, as long as it’s easy to remember and a valid YAML string.
+Then, define the object type as apiKey and define the name of the header, query, or cookie parameter as it should appear in the HTTP request:

-A description can be added to let API users know where to go to find an API key, or an email address to request one.
+You can add a description to let API users know where to find an API key or which email address to contact to request one.

 Last updated on